Building Resilience in Transformation and Change...

 When executing critical events, banks must be even warier of conduct risk.
 A problem with the execution of a new system could negatively impact the market, customers, and employees.
 E.g. if there is a failed event that means employees at a branch are unable to serve their customers, the bank would be liable.
 If there is a problem during implementation, the bank also needs to prove that it maintained integrity throughout the decision-making process.
 For this reason, it is important that those working on the implementation take care to keep accurate records.
 This can be challenging in the midst of a critical event.
 Post-event, they must reconstruct the event for regulators to demonstrate that they have adhered to regulations.
 This can be difficult when reconstructing from phone records, emails and the memories of those involved.
 This system leaves key individuals open to personal risk and liability for mistakes if certain information is not verifiable.

 Using Cutover mitigates regulatory risk

 Cutover makes the work related to regulatory compliance easier and removes much of the burden of proof from individuals, as it automatically keeps a record of everything that happens during a critical event.
-The Audit Log shows every action, decision, handover and implementation that occurred during the event, who was involved and when those things happened compared to when they were planned for.
+The Audit Log shows every action, decision, handover, and implementation that occurred during the event, who was involved and when those things happened compared to when they were planned for.
 This removes the need for the laborious piecing together of the event after the fact, reducing cost and time and dramatically improving accuracy.
-Using new innovative tools such as Cutover to update their internal systems and processes can help banks to reduce all kinds of risk related to critical IT change events.
+Using the Cutover platform to update their internal systems and processes can help banks to reduce all kinds of risks related to critical IT change events.